 Pynkenny Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Pynkenny family name include Pinkney, Pinckney, Pinkley, Pinkly, Pinkie and others.

 Early Notables of the Pynkenny family (pre 1700)